These are the hidden gems of Prime Day 2023

 Don’t miss out on these excellent products

-Prime Day is almost here, and it’s time to get great deals on top products.
-However, not every product discounted in this event, which takes place on July 11 and 12, is a winner, so it’s important to shop with care.
+Prime Day is here, and there’s still time to get great deals on top products.
+However, not every product discounted is a winner, so it’s important to shop with care.

 We have the top hidden gems of Prime Day for you, either tested by the BestReviews Testing Lab or recommended by our trusted experts.
-Many of these are early Prime Day deals, already discounted before the big event — and we expect them to be snapped up fast.
+Many of these deals are being snapped up fast, so act now.
 You’ll also find our staff picks at the end of the article, brought to you by our product-obsessed BestReviews team members.

 Shop this article: Dyson Airwrap, Shark S3501 Steam Pocket Mop and Callaway 300 Rangefinder